B-eck37/DM-Hackathon-WPX3/README.md

 ##### 10 Points:
 - Successfully pull pokemon character and display name, type and image
 - Can remove Pokemon from team on button click
+- Use anything other than axios to make your AJAX calls

 ##### 15 Points:
 - Create team of 6 Pokemon (Name/Type/Image for each)